Table of contents

 2022 has already kicked off to a great start and it's only the first month.
 Some of our favourite brands are already partnering up.
 We can’t wait to see what the rest of the year holds for strategic partnerships.

 If you didn’t manage to catch our selection of the best partnerships of 2021, check out our 2021 partnership news roundup.
-And of course, if you’re ready to form some awesome partnerships of your own, remember to sign up with Breezy.
-We’ll make finding the perfect partners for your brand (way!) quicker and easier.
+And of course, if you’re ready to form some awesome partnerships of your own, remember to book a demo for Breezy.
+Our partner search engine is designed to make finding the perfect partners for your brand (way!) quicker and easier.